Bath International Music Festival

 These venues include Bath Abbey, a former Benedictine monastery where Edgar was crowned King in the 10th century, the Pump Rooms (a neo-classical salon within the redeveloped baths) and the Assembly Rooms, National Trust-owned public spaces used for fashionable functions in the 18th century.

-The 2013 Festival will open with Cook and the Case and the Drystone.
+The 2013 Festival opened with Cook and the Case and the Drystone.
 Also featuring in the programme are: the Scottish Chamber Orchestra, BBC Singers and Britten's Women.